delalama/StringPool/Readme.md

 No, we have only changed the reference of the String object.

 Why is this possible ?
-It's possible because the JVM has created 3 immutable String objects.
+It's possible because the JVM has created 2 immutable literal strings and 1 String object

 1 - "a"

 2 - "b"

-3 - string1 (copy of "b")
+3 - string1

 Instance "string1" has changed its reference from "a" reference to "b" reference.